pdimitrov97/md2docs-testbed/markdown/1Intro.md

 # Use cases for Markdown

 This document serves as a test bed for Markdown to HTML conversion.
+Used <https://www.markdownguide.org/basic-syntax> as a source for Markdown snippets.

 This is an example of **bolded** __bolded__ text.